Purchase and Sale Agreement, What Does It Mean?

 Fortunately, to aid in this confusion, there are many resources available to you as both the purchaser and vendor of a property.
 A prime resource being Ontario’s Real Estate Association (OREA).
 The OREA has templates and information on the agreement as a whole.
 This can help both the buyer and vendor understand the multitude of aspects that go into a Purchase and Sale Agreement.

 Hummingbird Lawyers can sit down with you before you finalize the transaction and ensure that it well represents your interests.
-However, our Civil Litigation team can also stand up for you if it fails.
+However, our civil litigation lawyers can also stand up for you if it fails.
 Contact Hummingbird Lawyers today if your Purchase and Sale Agreement has recently fallen through.